Cross-Validation & Backtesting

 gap | BIGINT | 0 | Periods between train end and test start |

-embargo | BIGINT | 0 | Periods to exclude from training |
+embargo | BIGINT | 0 | Periods excluded from training after previous test |

 window_type | VARCHAR | 'expanding' | 'expanding', 'fixed', or 'sliding' |

-min_train_size | BIGINT | 1 | Minimum training periods |
+min_train_size | BIGINT | 1 | Min training size (fixed/sliding only) |

-initial_train_size | BIGINT | 50% of data | First fold training size |
+initial_train_size | BIGINT | auto | Periods before first fold |

-skip_length | BIGINT | horizon | Periods between fold start times |
+skip_length | BIGINT | horizon | Periods between folds (1=dense) |

-clip_horizon | BOOLEAN | false | Include partial test windows |
+clip_horizon | BOOLEAN | false | Allow partial test windows |

 | Column | Type | Description |